Skip to content

 5. Turmeric seems to inhibit gastric and duodenal ulcers

-Generally, I'm opposed to animal testing, but a laboratory experiment with laboratory rats has proven that turmeric can protect them from ulcer formation.
-This is very good news because drug-based anti-inflammatories (NSAIDs) are known to cause ulcers.
-This is one of the biggest reasons why turmeric should always be used in place of chemical, non-steroidal anti-inflammatory drugs for pain, arthritis, and injuries.
-(4)
+Generally, I'm opposed to animal testing, but a laboratory experiment on rats has proven that turmeric can protect them from ulcer formation unlike conventional anti-inflammatory drugs (NSAIDs) that are known to cause ulcers.

 I've seen many dogs with leukemia throughout my career.
-The conventional option for treatment is chemotherapy, however, considering the dramatic drop in the quality of life in dogs on chemotherapy due to the visits, injections, IV's, hospitalization, and treatment-related sickness, I would never take that route with my dog.
+The conventional option for treatment is chemotherapy; however, considering the dramatic drop in the quality of life in dogs on chemotherapy due to the visits, injections, IV's, hospitalization, and treatment-related sickness, I would never take that route with my dog.

 8. Turmeric can protect DNA from radiation damage